 According to the National Institute of Health, male pattern baldness and hair loss affects almost 50 million guys in the United States.
 The therapeutic properties of the nettle plant will surprisingly prevent hair loss problems without paying any cost.

 The deficiency of iron, selenium, vitamins, proteins, fatty acids, and many other micronutrients can lead to abnormal hair loss.
-While analyzing the benefits of stinging nettle for hair, the number of antioxidants present in the nettle plants can prevent hair loss and thinning problems.
+While analyzing the benefits of stinging nettle, the number of antioxidants present in the nettle plants can prevent hair loss and thinning problems.

 The consumption of nettle can fulfill the requirements of micronutrients that stop unwanted hair loss.
 An effective head massage with nettle oil stimulates hair follicles, and its oral intake can combat hair loss.